0xBADC0FFEE/smart-lab-join-csv/README.md

 - If quarterly.csv contains only a Q4 column for a particular year (no Q1-Q3), and that same year exists in annual.csv, the Q4 column will be removed, and only the year column from annual.csv will be used.
 - Q1, Q2, Q3 quarters are always preserved.
 - If a year has multiple quarters (e.g., Q1, Q2, Q3, and Q4), all quarters including Q4 are preserved.
+- Spaces are automatically removed from all data values, but headers and row names are preserved as-is.

 ## Requirements